...

 Security teams at banks, SaaS platforms, and e-commerce companies face a critical decision: should customer authentication rely on Voice OTP or SMS OTP?
-According to the FBI’s Internet Crime Complaint Center, SIM-swapping attacks cost US victims over $72 million in 2022 alone (Source: FBI IC3 2022 Annual Report), making SMS-based authentication increasingly risky.
+According to the FBI’s Internet Crime Complaint Center, SIM-swapping attacks cost US victims over $72 million in 2022 alone (Source: FBI IC3 2022 Annual Report), so SMS-based authentication carries real financial risk.
 Voice OTP delivers one-time codes through a direct automated phone call, bypassing the SMS channel entirely and eliminating SIM-swap exposure.
 This comparison examines both methods across security, accessibility, delivery reliability, and integration complexity so product leaders and CTOs can make an informed choice.

 Quick Answer: Voice OTP is more secure than SMS OTP because it avoids SIM-swap fraud, SS7 protocol vulnerabilities, and SMS interception attacks.
 Voice OTP delivers codes through a direct automated call, making it significantly harder for attackers to intercept.
 SMS OTP remains faster to deploy but carries higher fraud risk in high-value authentication scenarios such as banking and enterprise SaaS.

-Voice OTP vs SMS OTP: Voice OTP wins on security by eliminating SIM-swap and SS7 interception risks, while SMS OTP offers simpler deployment for lower-risk use cases.
+Voice OTP vs SMS OTP security: voice OTP wins by eliminating SIM-swap and SS7 interception risks, while SMS OTP offers simpler deployment for lower-risk use cases.

 What is a One-Time Password (OTP)?